Turning your customers’ mobile pain points into purposeful experiment design

-A lot has changed in the 10+ years my co-founder, Brian, and I have been in the testing and personalization industry.
-Yes, we both have more wrinkles, but we’d like to focus on a more tactical change – how your mobile customers’ pain points are key to your experimentation program’s success.
+A lot has changed in the past 10+ years in the testing and personalization industry.
+That is true especially in mobile.
+Let’s focus on the tactical aspect of solving mobile customers’ pain points as key to your experimentation program’s success.

 Mobile has gone from totally overlooked to “mobile-first” everything, and then “let’s kill two birds with one stone and go responsive” (my thoughts on that in a later blog post).
 But mobile is a grown adult now and it’s time for it to play a more prominent, if not a starring role, in your optimization and personalization program.